 We also considered a fire-powered, heat exchanger design.
 Our friends built one using an old residential water heater.
 But, a bit shamelessly, we wanted to find a design for an outdoor shower that was a bit simpler, more convenient.

 So, propane power it is, and we couldn’t be happier.
 There are numerous options out there, for what is, essentially, an on-demand water heater (which every home, on- or off-grid, should have, by the way, but I digress).
 You can read the reviews, determine your water pressure capabilities, and make your selection based on your individual needs.
 We chose the Camplux 1.32 GPM heater because we’re relying solely on the natural water pressure of our spring to power it—1.32 gallons per minute is remarkably low, and we love that the heater is able to work with such low pressure needs.
 Note, though, that when it’s freezing outside you need to completely drain the tank so water doesn’t freeze inside it.
 That’s the one downside to this approach.

 If you don’t have a running water source, you could also build an elevated reservoir to create pressure.
 We got a 3/4″ adapter to attach a standard garden hose to our spring hose—the Camplux is designed to fit a standard garden hose thread.
 (You can see the white garden hose in the photo below.)

 The shower stall we built for it is 4’x4′ with a pressure-treated frame and cedar boards for the floor and walls.

-An outdoor shower with hot water, tucked away in our little neck of the woods.
+An off-grid, outdoor shower with hot water, tucked away in our little neck of the woods.
 It’s magical.
 We couldn’t ask for more.
 Be sure to get in touch if you have questions!